Making DIY emergency candles is a smart move for anyone who wants to be ready for unexpected power cuts or other emergencies.

 - Put a lid on the container until the flames die down, or

 - Use a fire extinguisher (which you have nearby, right?)

 No brain surgery here.
 Just pour the wax.
 I prepared the space with plastic tablecloth material, so I wasn’t worried about any spilling.

 Side note: You can buy tablecloth material by the yard in fabric stores.
 It is cheap and is great for projects like this!

 Step 8.
 Removing Candles from the Mold

 If you are making votive candles, then your work is done.
 If you made molds, you’ve got to remove the molds.

 Contrary to what all those DIY candle mold tutorials showed, getting the mold off was NOT easy.

 Bits of cardboard stuck to the wax.
-I was a bit lazy about cleaning it off the cardboard and it caught on fire during my test.
-After that, I was diligent about using a knife to scrape off any remaining bits of cardboard.
+I was a bit lazy about cleaning it off the cardboard, and it caught on fire during my test.
+After that, I diligently used a knife to scrape off any remaining bits of cardboard.
 It took forever.